hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 In the end, an NF-ResNet can be interpreted as consisting of different components that model parts of what BN normally does.
 For example, the $\alpha$ scaling factor used in NF-ResNets obviously models the division by the standard deviation of BN.
 It is also easy to see that the implicit regularization that is attributed to BN can be replaced by explicit regularization schemes.
-Furthermore, the mean subtraction in BN is practically implemented by means of the weight centring in CWN.
+Furthermore, the mean subtraction in BN is practically implemented by means of the weight centering in CWN.
 Also, the scale-invariance of the weights of BN is re-introduced through CWN.
 The input scale-invariance that BN introduces in each layer, on the other hand, is lost when using CWN.
 When considering the entire residual branch (or network), however, $\alpha$ does enable some sort of scale-invariance for the entirety of this branch (or network).